cocotb/cocotb/documentation/source/hal_cosimulation.rst

 ---------------------------

-Typically the software component (often referred to as a Hardware Abstraction Layer or HAL) is written in C.  We need to call this software from our test written in Python.
-There are multiple ways to call C code from Python, in this tutorial we'll use `SWIG`_ to generate Python bindings for our HAL.
+Typically the software component (often referred to as a Hardware Abstraction Layer or :term:`HAL`) is written in C.  We need to call this software from our test written in Python.
+There are multiple ways to call C code from Python, in this tutorial we'll use `SWIG`_ to generate Python bindings for our :term:`HAL`.

 Blocking in the driver
 ----------------------

-Another difficulty to overcome is the fact that the HAL is expecting to call a low-level function to access the hardware, often something like ``ioread32``.
+Another difficulty to overcome is the fact that the :term:`HAL` is expecting to call a low-level function to access the hardware, often something like ``ioread32``.
 We need this call to block while simulation time advances and a value is either read or written on the bus.
-To achieve this we link the HAL against a C library that provides the low level read/write functions.
-These functions in turn call into cocotb and perform the relevant access on the DUT.
+To achieve this we link the :term:`HAL` against a C library that provides the low level read/write functions.
+These functions in turn call into cocotb and perform the relevant access on the :term:`DUT`.

 Cocotb infrastructure